storacha/w3up/packages/cli/README.md

 # CLI

-💾 the `storacha` command line interface.
+The command line interface to the Storacha Network.

 ## Getting started